 5. Combine flour mix and butter together by rubbing both together using your fingertips.
 Alternatively, you can add the flour mix and butter to a food processor and pulse until the mixture looks like breadcrumbs.

 6. Pour in 375-450ml /2-3 cups of cold water and mix everything together until it forms a ball.

 7. Then, knead the dough and leave to sit for 7-10 minutes.

 8. Preheat oven at 170°C/340F.
 Then, divide the dough into two to make it easier when rolling.
 Use a rolling pin to flatten the first dough.

 9. The pastry should be about 5mm thick.
 Use something circular to cut out the pastry for each pie.
 Repeat these steps with the remaining dough.

 Fill and Bake Meat Pie

 10. Add the minced beef filling to half of the pastry.
-Make sure the filling is not close to the edges as you will need enough space to seal the pie.
-Brush egg wash around the edges of the pastry then fold the pie over.
+Ensure the filling is not close to the edges; you will need enough space to seal the pie.
+Brush egg wash around the edges of the pastry, then fold the pie over.
 Use a fork to seal the edges.

-Egg wash: To make egg wash crack two eggs open into a bowl, add 2 tbsp of water and mix for a few minutes.
-Egg wash will help to seal the pie and it also gives the pie a beautiful golden color once baked.
+Egg wash: To make egg wash crack two eggs open into a bowl, add 2 tablespoon of water and mix for a few minutes.
+The egg wash will help to seal the pie and it also gives the pie a beautiful golden color once baked.

-11. Finally, grease an oven tray with margarine or butter then add the meat pies to the tray.
+11. Finally, grease an oven tray with margarine or butter and add the meat pies.
 Lightly brush each pie with egg wash.
 Bake pies in preheated oven for 30-40 minutes.